 Lenny is traveling this week.
 I have a busy week of work that will keep me occupied.
-And I have a full weekend planned.
-Brunch with some ladies who I admire; tremendously.
-Checking out the abandoned train station near our home; I cannot wait.
+Plus, I have a full weekend planned.
+Brunch with some ladies who I enjoy their company.
+Checking out the abandoned train station near our home.
 A special night with MEM, complete with pizza, movies projected on the wall and a sleep-over.
 YEAH!
-Making chocolate chip waffles in the morning.
-Getting a long over-due mani and pedi.
-A bubble bath and maybe a glass of bubbles.
+Making chocolate chip waffles or doughnut holes in the morning.
+Getting along over-due manicure.
 Then when he arrives home I am going to surprise him with this recipe of Steamed Clams.

 More Steamed Clams